f4exb/sdrangel/plugins/channelrx/demodnfm/readme.md

 <h3>4: Channel spacing presets</h3>

-This selector will apply RF bandwidth, AF bandwidth and FM deviation settings according to the channel spacing scheme as follows:
+Clicking on the "CS" button will apply RF bandwidth, AF bandwidth and FM deviation settings according to the channel spacing scheme selected in the combo box as follows:

 <table>
     <tr>